THURSDAY, NOVEMBER 14, 2024

 Hegseth and Gabbard and Matt Gaetz oh my!
 On this particular day, we'll author a few brisk reminders about the apparently disordered man to whom our tribe lost in a rout:

 That candidate's niece, Mary Trump, is a clinical psychologist.
-That doesn't mean that everything she says is accurate—but in July 2020, she published a best-selling book, Too Much and Not Enough.
+That doesn't mean that everything she says is accurate—but in July 2020, she published a best-selling book, Too Much and Never Enough.

 According to the leading authority on the matter, her book "sold close to one million copies on its first day of sales"—1.35 million copies just in its first week.
 Early on, she offered this: